 But the high standard is also set by group specific and innovative ideas.
 Every group of students differs in size and type of learners, and their different backgrounds.
 I apply a variety of teaching tools according to my group profile.
 I can set a weekly content schedule, but I can never predict my teaching style.
 At the end of the class all class members should have reached the goals which are formulated in the ACT335 forms.

 The instructor’s mission never ends.
 Both instructor and students learn in the same class: the instructor learns about the students, students learn about the content in many different ways according to their individual needs.
+[1] Basil Bernstein, Class, Codes, and Control.
+Applied Studies towards a Sociology of Language, vol. 2.
+Routledge Kentucky, 2003.

 [2] "Grand'Mère, s'il te plaît, ton café familial, ce s'rait gentil que tu nous le moudes." : Untersuchung zum Sprachwandel werbesprachlicher Strukturen in der französischen Radiowerbung, Thesis, Wien 1987